hypo69/hypo/gemini_consultant/suppliers/supplier.md

 from src.logger import logger
 from src.logger.exceptions import DefaultSettingsException

 @dataclass(frozen=True)
 class Supplier:
     """Supplier class.
 Executes scenarios for various suppliers.

     This class takes the prefix of a specific supplier (e.g., amazon, aliexpress) and connects its functions via the related_modules interface.
+Importantly, it loads settings from a JSON file and uses a dedicated `related_modules` for each supplier, promoting code organization and reusability.

     Attributes:
         supplier_id (int): Identifier for the supplier.